rbachawal/Mywork/Motr/MotrCodeStyle.md

       un-initialized in a conditional branch or in a loop that might execute 0 times, the initializer suppresses compiler warning.);

-  * all header files should begin with '#pragma once' followed by a conventional '#ifndef' include guard:
+  * All header files should begin with '#pragma once' followed by a conventional '#ifndef' include guard:

           #pragma once